-The University of Louisiana at Lafayette is a Carnegie Classification Code of Doctoral Higher Research (R2) offering bachelor's, master's and doctoral degrees.
-Described as a process to support the instructional and research programs of the University, the following criteria influence Collection Development::
+UL Lafayette is designated as a Carnegie Classification of Institutions of Higher Education R1 university offering bachelor's, master's, and doctoral degrees.
+Described as a process to support the instructional and research programs of the University, the following criteria influence collection development decisions:

 - college curriculum

 - library and university goals or strategic priorities